What are the risk factors for breast cancer?

 While we do not yet know exactly what causes breast cancer, we do know that certain risk factors are linked to the disease.
 A risk factor is something that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, such as smoking, drinking, and diet are linked to things a person does.
 Others, like a person's age, race, or family history, can’t be changed.

 But risk factors don’t tell us everything.
 Having a risk factor, or even several, doesn’t mean that a woman will get breast cancer.
 Some women who have one or more risk factors never get the disease.
 And most women who do get breast cancer don't have any risk factors (other than being a woman and growing older).
-Some risk factors are greater than others, and your risk for breast cancer can change over time from aging or lifestyle.
+Some risk factors have a bigger effect than others, and your risk for breast cancer can change over time because of aging or lifestyle changes.

 Although many risk factors may increase your chance of having breast cancer, it is not yet known just how some of these risk factors cause cells to become cancer.
 Hormones seem to play a role in many cases of breast cancer, but just how this happens is not fully understood.